rodrcastro/gitsync-testing/manage-nfs-shares-old.md

 ![Manage Shares tab](../../../images/network-file-storage/nfs-manage-shares-tab.png)

+# New content on how to mount a share

+Just creating a new content here, no biggie.

 {% hint style="success" %}
 **Result:** A list of all shares associated with the respective cluster are displayed.
 You can view the following details:
 * **Directory Name:** Displays the name of the share.
 Select the name to view its details.